“[…] bassist André Carvalho, whom you should get to know” - Nate Chinen in Take 5 | WBGO

 Photo by João Hasselberg

 “I was destined to be a computer nerd.
-By 5, I was playing video games created by my grandfather and by 7 I was programming on my own.
-Breaking the rules and not settling was always a part of it for me and, after graduating with a Computer Science degree at 21, I faced my destiny and learned for the first time what a bass clef is.”
+By the age of 5, I was playing video games created by my grandfather, and by 7, I was programming on my own.
+Breaking the rules and not settling was always part of it for me.
+After graduating with a degree in Computer Science at 21, I confronted my destiny and, for the first time, learned what a bass clef is.”

 Artist Statement